ethanniser/next-typesafe-url/README.md

 ## Reccomended Usage

-**It is reccomended to only call `useSearchParams` and `useRouteParams` in the top level component of each route, and pass the data down to child components through props or context.**
+**It is HIGHLY reccomended to only call `useSearchParams` and `useRouteParams` in the top level component of each route, and pass the data down to child components through props or context.**

 If you are looking for a easier way to do globally this check out [Jotai](https://jotai.org/).